Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 Before building a multi-agent system, we need to decide **what kind of task our agent will perform**.
 With **Coral**, you can pick from a list of existing agents OR write your own.

-Coral supports a modular approach using agents and in our case, we are using an **Interface Agent**, which wraps powerful tools like LangChain, OpenAI.

-### What is an Agent?

-An agent is simply:
-- A Python (or other) script
-- That follows a communication protocol
-- And can be called by Coral to perform tasks

 ### Choose Agents from Coral Awsome Agents

 Visit the official Coral community list: